drush-ops/drush/README.txt

 drush.module itself doesn't provide any actual tools or commands but the API for those.
-There are several modules that provide drush utilities included in this download, though (namely the drush Packet Manager, drush_pm.module, and the drush Toolbox, drush_tools.module).
+There are several modules that provide drush utilities included in this download.
+See Package Manager, SQL Tools, and Toolbox.

 INSTALLATION
 ------------